-Undergraduate and graduate students including graduate assistants commuting from off-campus (commuters) or residing in residence halls (excluding Van Hoosen and Owen halls) may register on-line via our website: www.dpps.msu.edu or at the Parking Office.
+Undergraduate and graduate students including graduate assistants commuting from off-campus (commuters) or residing in residence halls or University Apartments may register on-line via our website: www.police.msu.edu.
 Check out the website and click on Parking Division for details.
 Those not mentioned above may register at the Parking Office.